Ninety Former Northwoods League Players Chosen in the 2023 MLB Draft

 • Discuss this story on the Northwoods League message board...

-- Six Former and Current Growlers Headed to the Next Level - Kalamazoo Growlers

-- Ninety Former Northwoods League Players Chosen in the 2023 MLB Draft - Northwoods
+- Ninety Former Northwoods League Players Chosen in the 2023 MLB Draft - Eau Claire Express

-- Matthews Gets Drafted in the First Round of 2023 MLB Draft - St. Cloud Rox

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.